ArturoSR/MovieReccommendation-DB/readme.txt

 	- Jon Polito

+	% TALK ABOUT HOW COMPLETELY IRRELEVANT MOVIES LIKE BARBIE DREAM HOUSE WILL BE AVOIDED BECAUSE OF LOW RATING IN README.

 IMPLEMENTATION JUSTIFICATION
 2) I gathered the information on the ratings of all of the movies that were in the movies.pl and added them to a seperate file.
  I did this because I believed that to help the user be more social on the social network but to also not waste their time they